-Mini Chocolate Ice Pops – We Should Cocoa #53
+Mini Chocolate Ice Pops + Caramalised Chocolota

 For my birthday last year, CT gave me the most luscious chocolate book by Rick and Michael Mast.
-I spend a considerable amount of time salivating over the pictures in Mast Brothers chocolate: a family cookbook and planning what I’m going to make from it; strangely not very much so far.
-One of the pictures I found particularly striking was the Frozen Chocolate Pops and now I had no more excuses not to make them.
+I spend a considerable amount of time salivating over the pictures in Mast Brothers chocolate: a family cookbook and planning what I’m going to make from it.
+Strangely not very much so far.
+One of the pictures I find particularly striking is the one for Frozen Chocolate Pops.
+And now I have no more excuses not to make them.

 Mini Chocolate Ice Pops

 Of course, I ended up adapting the recipe.
 The first thing I had to do was convert the recipe from cups into metric.
 But as it’s the middle of winter and our appetite for iced treats is limited, I scaled the recipe down considerably.
 And so it was that I decided to make mini chocolate ice pops.
 This way you get far more chocolate in comparison to ice cream, so it’s a win win all round.
 I used cardamom sugar to give a hint of spice and a pack of Willie’s 72% Venezuelan Gold for added flavour and luxury.

 Enrobing the ice pops with chocolate can end up getting rather messy.
 I was unable to get a smooth finish as the chocolate froze on impact and I managed to get chocolate over pretty much everything.

 What can I say?
 They may have looked a little strange, not to say messy and a couple of them fell off because I was too impatient to wait for them to freeze properly, but they were delicious.
 When it came down to it, we would both have been happy to have a freezer full of them.
 The ice lolly part itself was better than anything I’ve ever bought and the iced chocolate enrobing it was wonderful.
 The combination of rich and slightly bitter chocolate contrasted well with the sweet icy but velvety contents.